medialab/minet/cookbook/twitter_images.md

   --domain-parallelism 5 > report.csv
 ```

-Let's decompose the above command: `minet fetch media_urls tweets.csv` means we want minet to read the `tweets.csv` file and that we should fetch, i.e. download, the urls found within the `media_urls` column.
+Let's decompose the above command to understand what it does:

+* `minet fetch media_urls tweets.csv` means we want minet to read the `tweets.csv` file and that we should fetch, i.e. download, the urls found within the `media_urls` column.
-The `--separator "|"` part is us telling minet that the url column may contain multiple urls, instead of a single one, and that those will be separated by the `|` character.
+* The `--separator "|"` part is us telling minet that the url column may contain multiple urls, instead of a single one, and that those will be separated by the `|` character.

-The `-d images` part means that we want to store the downloaded images in the `images` folder (relative to our current working directory).
+* The `-d images` part means that we want to store the downloaded images in the `images` folder (relative to our current working directory).

-The `--throttle 0` part indicates minet that we don't want to wait between two requests on the same domain.
+* The `--throttle 0` part indicates minet that we don't want to wait between two requests on the same domain.
 By default, minet tries to wait a little bit between two requests on the same domain not to be too hard on the server and to avoid getting kicked.
 But here, `twitter.com` doesn't really care and can take the load.

-The `--domain-parallelism 5` part tells minet we can accept making multiple requests on the same domain at once.
+* The `--domain-parallelism 5` part tells minet we can accept making multiple requests on the same domain at once.
 Once again, by default minet tries to avoid making multiple concurrent requests on the same domain but `twitter.com` can take it.
 So here, we will always be downloading at least 5 images at once.
 Feel free to increase or decrease this number based on 1) your bandwith and 2) Twitter's tolerance.

 So now, by the end of the process, you will have downloaded all the images and you will be able to peruse them in the `images` folder.
 In the meantime, and this is what the `> report.csv` file of the command means, minet will write a CSV report containing your original tweet metadata along with some information about the HTTP requests made while downloading the images.
 What's more, you will find a `filename` column in this report so you can trace downloaded images back to your tweets.